 Bio

-Mezzo-soprano Erin Neff’s dynamic performance abilities and radiant sound have earned her the veneration of her musical peers and made her an audience favorite throughout the country.
+Mezzo-soprano Erin Neff’s dynamic performance abilities and radiant sound have earned her the veneration of her musical peers and made her an audience favorite.
 Equally at home in the operatic, lied and oratorio repertoires, Ms. Neff is much sought after in the vocal profession.

-Ms. Neff is a frequent recitalist and featured soloist in the Mendocino Music Festival, the Jewish Music Festival and the Telluride Chamber Music Festival.
-She was invited to the prestigious 2006 Gilmore International Keyboard Festival singing the Alto solo in Rossini’s Petite Messe Solonelle and a concert of all Janáček music.
+Ms. Neff is a frequent recitalist and featured guest artist at the Mendocino Music Festival, the Jewish Music Festival and the Telluride Chamber Music Festival.
+She was invited to the Gilmore International Keyboard Festival singing the Alto solo in Rossini’s Petite Messe Solonelle and a concert of all Janáček music.
 She has also been heard at the San Francisco Symphony singing the Alto Solo in Beethoven’s Choral Fantasia.

 Ever a fan of 20th century music and living composers she seeks out opportunities to present these works.

-Ms. Neff also works collaboratively with visual and multimedia artists developing installations for museums.
-She has worked with Artist Mike Arcega and more recently with artist, Lewis de Soto.
-Her work has been seen at the SJICA, Oakland Museum, Stanford Gallery, and she is presently developing a new installation for Riverside Arts Center that will be sung in the American Indian language of Cahuilla.
+Ms. Neff also works collaboratively with multimedia artists developing installations for museums.
+She has worked with Artists Mike Arcega, and Lewis de Soto.
+Her work has been seen at the SJICA, Oakland Museum, Stanford Gallery, and Culver Center for the Arts.
+Her piece with De Soto entitled “Tahquitz” was featured in the Smithsonian Magazine, Indian as well as California Report on NPR.
+Her current installation in at Joshua Tree National park thru 2020.

-Ms. Neff was on staff at UCSF for ten years teaching voice and now runs her own private voice studio and group voice classes.
+Ms. Neff was on staff at UCSF for ten years teaching voice and now runs her own private voice studio.
+She has held Master classes at Stanford, SFSU, and Mendocino Music Festival.